Alaa Aldeen Hassan: International career

-On 6 September 2023, Hassan made international debut with Palestine national team in a 1–2 friendly loss to Oman.
+On 6 September 2023, Hassan made his international debut with the Palestine national team in a 1–2 friendly loss to Oman.

-In January 2024, Hassan was named in the Palestine's 26-men squad for the 2023 AFC Asian Cup, held in Qatar.
+In January 2024, Hassan was named to Palestine's 26-man squad for the 2023 AFC Asian Cup, held in Qatar.

 In July 2025, the Palestinian Football Association issued a statement condemning what it described as threats and intimidation directed at Hassan by an Israeli officer.
 The alleged threats included warnings of being pursued and harassed, as well as efforts to bring his career to an end.
 These actions reportedly took place during Hassan's visit to his hometown of Mashhad, during which his mobile phone was also confiscated.
 It has been reported that Bnei Sakhnin, was compelled to terminate his contract after he was called up to represent the Palestinian national team in September 2023.